 - Client orientation.

 - Obstetrical services.

 - Nutrition, psychosocial and health education support services initial assessments.

 - Formal reassessments at each subsequent trimester and in the postpartum period.

 - Development of ICPs that include planned actions as indicated by the assessments and objectives for each of the four categories, with revision at least each subsequent trimester and postpartum.

 - Case coordination.

 - Vitamin and mineral supplementation.

 - Referral to WIC.

-- Provision of, or referral for, dental, genetic, family planning, and well-child care CHDP services.
+• Provision of, or referral for, dental, genetic, family planning, and preventive, well-child screening care exams and services.